Gabriel2409/obsidian_notes/Snowflake - Micro-partitions.md

 - We do not specify a key: snowflake automatically partitions data along the natural ordering as it is inserted. (note: we can define cluster keys and recluster the data, see [[Snowflake - Clustering]])
 - Micro-partitions undergo a reorganisation process into the snowflake columnar data format
 - Micro partitions are immutable (write once and read many)
 - That means that an update operation will cause a new partition to be written.
-This is especially useful to implement [[Snowflake - Time Travel and Fail Safe|time travel and fail safe]]
+This is especially useful to implement [[Snowflake - Time Travel and Fail Safe|time travel and fail safe]].
+Indeed after an update, we still have the old micropartition and the new which contains a copy of the old with the updated records.
+At the service layer, metadata are updated to track the latest version.

+Note: Within a micro-partition, all columns for each row are stored together, at a lower level, Snowflake organizes and stores the data in a columnar format,

 ## Metadata